joyfully3334/square-equations-solver-ded-pre/README.md

 ### Editing tests

-All tests are located at tests.txt.
+All tests are located at tests.txt for standard version and tests_parse.txt for parsing version.

 Each line consists of test before '@' and answers after '@'.
 First number after '@' symbol stands for number of solutions.